Alignment Tipping Process: How Self-Evolution Pushes LLM Agents Off the Rails: Experiment Details

-\textbf{Environment Construction.} We designed a mathematical problem-solving environment that captures the essential tension between cost efficiency and performance accuracy in real-world AI deployments.
+We designed a mathematical problem-solving environment that captures the core tension between cost efficiency and performance accuracy in real-world AI deployments.
 The environment consists of two distinct problem categories that simulate different computational demands and reward structures.